By Joe Lambe, The Kansas City Star, 30 December 2007

 When David Salazar's estranged wife gave birth six years ago,

-she told state officials he was not the father.
+both he and she told state officials he was not the father.
 But it

 didn't matter.